At JST, we are committed to helping you make graduate study in theology and ministry a financial reality.

-JST provides tuition scholarships and participate in the federal loan program.
+JST provides both partial-tuition and full-tuiton scholarships, and participates in the federal loan program.

 Questions about scholarships should be directed to: